- When someone asks you to do something you don’t want to do, ask them back “how am I supposed to do that”? That forces the other party to negotiate.

 There are three types:

-– negative leverage: based on threats.
+- Negative leverage: based on threats.
 Avoid it.

-– normative leverage: use their norms to advance your cause.
+- Normative leverage: use their norms to advance your cause.
 No one likes to look like a hypocrite.

 We trust people more when they are similar to us.
 Build rapport with mirroring.